kranthikiran01/blog/_posts/2016-01-06-git-auto-deploy.md

 I have cloned the repository right away and started experimenting with it.
 Its very simple to setup and follow the instructions as provided in the README file.

 Follow the instructions and test it with a webhook.
 While using this script behind a proxy, one might face issues with a blocked ssh url.
-When we push to the repository for the first time, if the proxy blocks in pulling on the server, we can see a message like "Unable to find the repository *<ssh:url>* in the config".
-We need to copy that "*<ssh:url>*" and update it in the `url` field of `GitAutoDeploy`.
+When we push to the repository for the first time, if the proxy blocks in pulling on the server, we can see a message like "Unable to find the repository *ssh-url* in the config".
+We need to copy that `*ssh-url*` and update it in the `url` field of `GitAutoDeploy`.
 Now, we need to use the insteadOf feature provided by `git`.
 Use the following command to convert `git@` to `http` urls.

 >git config --global url.http://github.com/.insteadOf git://github.com/